-The mission of the National Cyber Security Centre (CNCS) is to help citizens and companies use cyberspace freely, reliably, and safely.
+The mission of the National Cybersecurity Centre (CNCS) is to help citizens and companies use cyberspace freely, reliably, and safely.

 The concept of cybersecurity, throughout time, even motivated by the very notion of digital transformation, has been subject to several interpretations.
 If it can be understood as the set of measures and actions necessary to prevent, monitor, detect, analyse, and rectify networks and information systems against the threats to which they are exposed, trying to maintain a desired state of security and ensure the confidentiality, integrity, availability and non-repudiation of information, it can, on the other hand, be defined as the feeling of security perceived by people when using the Internet and digital technologies.

-It is precisely with a focus on this context of secure interaction, as much as possible, of people, processes and technologies, that the Portuguese National Cybersecurity Centre (NCSC) develops its mission with the aim of contributing to a free, reliable and secure use of cyberspace of national interest.
+It is precisely with a focus on this context of secure interaction, as much as possible, of people, processes and technologies, that the Portuguese National Cybersecurity Centre (CNCS) develops its mission with the aim of contributing to a free, reliable and secure use of cyberspace of national interest.

-Acting as operational coordinator and national authority in matters of cybersecurity for State entities, operators of national critical infrastructures, operators of essential services, and digital service providers, the NCSC also conveys its action to society in general.
+Acting as operational coordinator and national authority in matters of cybersecurity for State entities, operators of national critical infrastructures, operators of essential services, and digital service providers, the CNCS also conveys its action to society in general.

 The CNCS is continuously looking for cyber security specialists from different areas of knowledge who are motivated for the development of its activities.
 The CNCS offers a dynamic, multidisciplinary, and captivating environment in a rapidly developing area.